3Cs model: Hito-Kane-Mono

-The Corporation (The industry)
+The Corporation (the industry)

 Selectivity and sequencing

 The corporation does not have to excel in every function to win.
 If it can gain a decisive edge in one key function, it will eventually be able to improve its other functions which are now average.

 Make or buy

 In case of rapidly rising wage costs, it becomes a critical decision for a company to subcontract a major share of its assembly operations.
-If its competitors are unable to shift production so rapidly to subcontractors and vendors, the resulting difference in cost structure and/ or in the company's ability to cope with demand fluctuations may have significant strategic implications.
+If its competitors are unable to shift production so rapidly to subcontractors and vendors, the resulting difference in cost structure and/or in the company's ability to cope with demand fluctuations may have significant strategic implications.

-In essence, the company should seek to stay ahead of competition by either outsourcing some of its activities that are quite costly but do not have direct value addition or it should apply backward integration techniques for its core business areas.
+In essence, the company should seek to stay ahead of competition by either outsourcing some of its activities which are quite costly but do not have direct value addition or it should apply backward integration techniques for its core business areas.